WildernessLabs/Documentation/Netduino/Input_Output/Digital/SPI/ReadingTime/index.md

 ---
-title: Reading Data and Time UsingSPI
+title: Reading Date and Time Using SPI
 ---

 The first two sections of this guide discussed the following topics: